rayon-rs/rayon/README.md

 > cargo +nightly run --release -- --help
 ```

-**Note:** While Rayon is usable as a library with the stable compiler, running demos or executing tests requires nightly Rust.
+**Note:** While Rayon is usable as a library with the stable compiler, running
+its demos currently requires nightly Rust.

 ## Other questions?